veggiemonk/awesome-docker/README.md

 - [Buddy :heavy_dollar_sign:](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development.
 - [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
 - [Cyclone](https://github.com/caicloud/cyclone) - Powerful workflow engine and end-to-end pipeline solutions implemented with native Kubernetes resources by [@caicloud](https://github.com/caicloud).
+- [Diun](https://github.com/crazy-max/diun) - Receive notifications when an image or repository is updated on a Docker registry by [@crazy-max](https://github.com/crazy-max).
 - [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 - [Dockupdater](https://github.com/dockupdater/dockupdater) - Automatically keep your docker services and your docker containers up-to-date
 - [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.